MotherTeresaHS/AWS-Serverless-Web-Application/docs/step00.rst

   :alt: AWS Serverless Web App
   :align: center

 To do this tutorial, it is assumed that you have access to certain tools and that you know the basics of certain programming technologies.
+All the code can be found at `this
+<https://github.com/MotherTeresaHS/AWS-Serverless-Web-Application>`_ GitHub link.
 To be able to complete this tutorial you will need:

 - Amazon Web Services (AWS) access.
 In the tutorial I will be using an AWS Education student account.
 It is more restrictive that a regular AWS account.
 All functionality in this tutorial is able to be done with a student account though.
 - GitHub account.
 If you do not already have one, you can register for a free account.